metalsmith/collections/Readme.md

 # metalsmith-collections

-A Metalsmith plugin that groups files together into collections and adds them to the global metadata.
-This is helpful for things like blog posts, where you want to display an index of each.
+A Metalsmith plugin that groups files together into collections, which it adds to the global metadata.
+This is helpful for things like blog posts, where you want to display an index.

 ## Features